 - In Destination Port Range, accept the default of All to allow traffic to any destination port.

-- Click + Additional Ingress Rule and add a second stateful egress rule allowing TCP traffic from a Source Port Range of 111.
+- Click + Additional Egress Rule and add a second stateful egress rule allowing TCP traffic from a Source Port Range of 111.

-Click + Additional Ingress Rule and add a third stateful egress rule allowing UDP traffic from a Source Port Range of 111.
+Click + Additional Egress Rule and add a third stateful egress rule allowing UDP traffic from a Source Port Range of 111.

 - When you're done, click Add Egress Rules.